darrenjw/djwhacks/python/veros/Readme.md

 cd acc
 veros run acc.py
 ```
 This may take a few minutes to run, but will output lots of progress along the way.
+You can edit the settings in `acc.py` to change aspects of the simulation.

 To look at the output, `uv pip install xarray matplotlib` and then paste the following in to a python terminal:
 ```python
 import xarray as xr